wavefrontHQ/docs/pages/doc/wavefront_spring_boot3.md

 * `$API_Token` is a valid [API token for your Operations for Applications instance](users_account_managing.html#generate-an-api-token).
 * `$wavefront_instance` is the name of your Operations for Applications instance, for example, `https://example.wavefront.com`.
-* Set the value to `wavefront.freemium-account` as false.
+* Set `wavefront.freemium-account` as false.
 Because you have an Operations for Applications instance, you do not need a freemium account.

 ### Step 3:  View Your Data in Our Service